Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 That one tip, trick, tactic?
 It doesn’t exist.
 Even if you hit the jackpot and find a single change that can kill your churn, as Instagram did, it still requires a lot of work and a lot of data.

-Churn Reduction In Your Business
+Why Reduce Churn In Your Business

 Reducing your churn is an ongoing struggle, and will continue to be for however long your company exists.
 But that doesn’t mean that you should give up the fight.
-The key to fighting churn is to develop a systematic, defined retention process, that allows you to find all the small ways, the thousand tiny little tips, tricks, and tactics you can use to reduce your churn.
+The key to fighting churn is to develop a systematic, defined retention process, that allows you to find all the small ways, the thousand tiny little tips, tricks, and tactics you can use to maximize customer satisfaction and reduce your churn.

 Finding all these marginal gains will do much more for your retention than relying on one single gimmick, and if you develop the right process, you can repeat this success constantly, continually fighting churn and growing your business.